HeringtonPress/Systems/GURPS/MURPS.md

 # MURPS Overview
-GURPS only uses six-sided dice, and uses abbreviations for die rolls – for instance, a roll on three dice would be shown as “3d”.
+MURPS only uses six-sided dice, and uses abbreviations for die rolls – for instance, a roll of three dice would be shown as “3d”.
 ## Task Resolution
 The basic mechanic of GURPS is the success roll against a Skill or Attribute.
 To succeed, you must roll less than or equal to the number with 3d.
 The GM may assign modifiers to your skill from -10 (extremely hard) to +10 (extremely easy).
 A 3 on the dice always succeeds and an 18 always fails!
 ### Quick Contest